shapeshed/shapeshed.com/content/post/unix-cat.md

   "title": "Linux and Unix cat command tutorial with examples", "date": "2016-08-04T00:00:00+00:00",
   "image": "images/articles/cat.png",
   "description": "Tutorial on using cat, a UNIX and Linux tool for concatenating files and printing to standard output.
-Examples of showing the contents of a file, appending one file to another, and combining multiple files into one", "tags": [
+Examples of showing the contents of a file, appending one file to another, and combining multiple files into one.", "tags": [
     "UNIX",
     "Linux"